Conference Video Production

 Key logistics considerations:

-• Venue access and setup – confirm loading docks, lifts, parking, and access times for crew and equipment as well as compliance with Australian venue policies.
+• Venue access and setup – confirm loading docks, lifts, parking and access times for crew and equipment, as well as venue requirements.

-• Technical infrastructure – check lighting, power supply, audio systems, and Wi-Fi (if needed).
-Understanding what’s available helps you plan camera placement, microphones, and backup solutions.
+• Technical infrastructure – check lighting, power supply, audio systems and Wi-Fi (if required).
+This helps plan camera placement, microphones and backup options.

-• Event schedule coordination – confirm timing for key sessions, breaks, and networking activities so your team knows when to capture essential footage.
+• Event schedule coordination – confirm timing for key sessions, breaks and transitions so nothing important is missed.

-• Contingency planning – account for potential technical issues, room changes, or speaker delays.
-Having backup options minimises risk.
+• Contingency planning – account for technical issues, room changes or delays.
+Backup options reduce risk and keep the production on track.

 Practical tips for smoother production:

-Walk through the venue ahead of time with the head of your production team and venue staff to identify challenges and plan camera positions.
+Walk through the space with your production team and venue staff to identify constraints and plan camera positions.

-Find out about noise, lighting, and audience flow to avoid disruptions during filming.
+Confirm lighting, noise and audience flow to avoid disruptions during recording.

-• Pro Tip: Even if your conference video will later be edited or repurposed, record everything that could be important – it’s easier to trim in post-production than to recover missed moments.
+• Practical note: Even if the footage will be edited later, record everything that could be important.
+It’s easier to trim in post-production than to recover missed moments.

 Audio considerations: Beware of the “automated audio” trap